 In Year 2, students will take 100 credits from the following topics, Criminal Evidence, Equity and Trusts, Land Law, Law, Justice and Procedure and Tort Law.
 There are also optional modules available in topics such as Crime & the Media and Digital Policing and E-Crime.

 In Year 3, students will take 20 credits from the following topics The UK, EU Law and Brexit.
 Students will also take 40 credits from the topics such as, Forensic Psychology, Organised Crime and Counter-terrorism, Perspectives on Youth Crime, Policing, Security & The State, Power, Crime and Punishment and Serial Killers.
-Students will also take 60 credits from topics such as, Business Law & Practice, Commercial Law, Criminal Law Dissertation, Endangered Wildlife and International Law, Environmental Law, Family and Welfare Law, Intellectual Property Law, International Law and Contemporary Issues, International Law of the Sea, Law and Social Justice, Law and Technology, Law, Justice and Rights, Partnerships and Company Law, Practical Professional Skills, Preserving Cultural Heritage, Property Practice, Sports Law, Wills & Estates and Work Placement.
+Students will also take 60 credits from topics such as, Business Law & Practice, Commercial Law, Criminal Law Dissertation, Endangered Wildlife and International Law, Environmental Law, Family and Welfare Law, Intellectual Property Law, International Law and Contemporary Issues, International Law of the Sea, Law and Social Justice, Law and Technology, Law, Justice and Rights, Partnerships and Company Law, Practical Professional Skills, Preserving Cultural Heritage, Property Practice, Wills & Estates and Work Placement.

 Please note course content is for guidance purposes only and may be subject to change.

 - We have our own Law library, situated in the beautiful Lloyd Reading Room in the Main Arts library, which has received substantial investment from the University and other benefactors.

 - The Law Library provides printed and electronic sources to meet the needs of its users and is constantly developed to reflect the latest teaching and research activities within the field of Law.
 These resources include reference, statutes, law reports, journals, textbooks, pamphlets, governmental reports, newspapers and online legal databases.